acarlson99/dotemacs/README.md

 Actually read config files and figure out what is going on

-Imports shell PATH from default shell
+Imports shell PATH from default shell (tries its best)